influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

         1. To instantiate the client, calls the `influx.New(influx.Configs)` function and passes the InfluxDB URL, database token, and [timestamp precision](/influxdb/cloud-dedicated/reference/glossary/#timestamp-precision) for writing data to {{% cloud-name %}}.

-        2. Defines a deferred function that will close the client when the function returns.
+        2. Defines a deferred function that closes the client when the function returns.

         3. Defines an array of line protocol strings where each string represents a data record.